Trump-backed Herschel Walker seeks Georgia Senate seat - KVIA

 Associated Press

 ATLANTA (AP) — Herschel Walker has filed paperwork to enter the U.S. Senate race in Georgia after months of speculation.
 Walker joins other Republicans seeking the GOP nomination to challenge Democratic Sen. Raphael Warnock in 2022.
-Walker signed Federal Election Commission papers Tuesday declaring his candidacy, allowing him to raise money for a Senate run.
+Walker signed papers Tuesday declaring his candidacy, allowing him to raise money for a Senate run.
 The 59-year-old won a Heisman Trophy in 1982 when he was a University of Georgia running back.
 He also carries the backing of former President Donald Trump.
-Walker has been living in Texas and is making his first run for office.
-Trump’s support will be key in a GOP primary, but could be a liability in a general election in closely divided Georgia.
+Walker has been living in Texas, has never run for office and will likely face scrutiny over his turbulent personal history as well as policy stances.